clayly/elite-engineers_advent-of-ai_2025_02/day8/README.md

 - Older messages are replaced with a concise summary
 - This process is transparent to the user experience
 - Prevents token overflow errors while maintaining conversation context
+- Displays a notification when summarization occurs, showing the summarized content

 ## Extending the Application